-As an Event Publisher, you will be able to create and immediately publish events for your Department, Organization, or Student Group.
-Event Publishers have an array of choices for classification, a powerful way to make sure your events are shown to the calendar users who are most likely to have an interest in them.
+As an Event Publisher, you can create and immediately publish events for your Department, Organization, or Student Group.
+Event Publishers have an array of choices for classification, a powerful way to ensure your events are shown to the calendar users who are most likely to be interested in them.

-Please see the How to Create an Event page for information on how to use this system to your best advantage.
+Please see the How to Create an Event page for information on using this system to your best advantage.

 Event Admins (aka Event Publishers) can create new events.
 Localist’s default is set so these users can create events for any department or group (which we’ll call entities from this point on).
 To control access somewhat, we’ve set filters that limit that to just the entities they’ve indicated in the request access form.
 Note that if an Event Admin wants to indicate multiple entities as organizers, we will have to add those entities to their filters.
 We have some users who’ve asked us to add up to 20!

 Group Admins have the ability to edit their entity’s landing page.
 Because giving a user Group Admin access grants them the ability to edit any entity’s page, we are only granting this access to faculty and staff.
-Students needing edits to their group’s pages will have to complete a Service Now form to ask the events calendar team to make those changes for them.
-That SNOW form is currently in development; for now, students should use our general contact form to request assistance.
+Students needing edits to their group’s pages will have to complete this Service Now form and ask the events calendar team to make those changes.

 Officers have one task – to approve followers.
 We’ve defaulted to each entity being set up to require approval for followers, to protect those entities who need that kind of control.
 Group Admins can turn that feature off by checking the Skip Officer Approval box when editing their landing page.
 At that point, Officers aren’t really needed anymore.

-Anyone requesting Group Admin access will be assigned the Officer role as well and will receive an email from the system every time a user requests to follow.
+Anyone requesting Group Admin access will be assigned the Officer role and receive an email from the system every time a user requests to follow.

 Request Event Publisher Access

-Important: Before requesting Publisher or Admin access as outlined below, you must have an account created in this system, and you must use a SUNet ID in order to make this request.
-We will not grant any kind of admin access to a non-Stanford email address.
+Important: Before requesting Publisher or Admin access, as outlined below, you must create an account in this system and use a SUNet ID to make this request.
+We will not grant admin access to a non-Stanford email address.
 If you do not yet have an account, go to this page to register.

-In order to be granted Event Publisher access, you must agree to the terms and conditions established for the Events Calendar.
-To view these terms and apply for access, complete the form you will find on this page.
+To be granted Event Publisher access, you must agree to the terms and conditions established for the Events Calendar.
+Complete the form on this page to view these terms and apply for access.
 Choose the Event Publisher option.

 Equally as important: On the request access form, you will be asked which organization/department you’re posting for.
-Note that we need to know the name of the entity, not your websites or the types of events you’ll be publishing.
+Note that we need to know the entity’s name, not your websites or the types of events you’ll be publishing.
 You can be affiliated with as many entities as necessary.
 Please be clear in designating these organizations and departments.
 There are hundreds—if not thousands—of possibilities, and it can be difficult to determine which group you’re talking about!